We independently select these products — if you buy from one of our links, we may earn a commission.

 Are Reusable Pods Available?

-Keurig My K-Cup Reusable K-Cup Pod Coffee Filter, Compatible with All 2.0 Keurig K-Cup Pod Coffee Makers, 1 Count, Black
+Keurig My K-Cup Reusable K-Cup Pod Coffee Filter, 1 Count, Black

 One feature that made the classic brewers stand out was their ability to brew with a refillable pod.
 You could buy whatever coffee you wanted, and the Keurig could brew it.